aivijay/drug-plot/README.md

 # data-vis

-A Clojure library designed to ... well, that part is up to you.
+A Clojure based data visualization tool to analyze drug data performance for a company from historical data.

 ## Usage

-FIXME
+Will be run as a standalone application

+lein run

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Vijay

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Apache License Version 2.0.